nathan-collins/cv/README.md

 - Version 1 of the website.
 (Drupal, mysql)
 - Version 2 of the website.
 (Laravel, API driven)
 - Statistics storage, retrieval and synchronisation.
 (Mysql, Couchbase)
 - Social integration and authentication.
-(Disqus, )
+(Disqus)
 - Internationalization - We supplied a service for 13 different countries.
 (Drupal, Laravel, Jquery, SCSS)
 - Scaling for 80,000 users a second.
 (Varnish, Caching, Load Balancing, Minification)
 - Continuos integration.
 (Team city, Ansible)